Citadel urges U.S. to okay Nasdaq's Facebook IPO payback plan

-NEW YORK (Reuters) - Citadel LLC urged U.S. regulators to approve Nasdaq OMX Group’s $62 million compensation plan for firms harmed by Facebook’s May 18 glitch-ridden initial public offering.
+NEW YORK (Reuters) - Hedge fund manager Citadel LLC urged U.S. regulators to approve Nasdaq OMX Group’s $62 million compensation plan for firms harmed by Facebook’s May 18 glitch-ridden initial public offering.

 Citadel’s market making unit bought and sold over $3.8 billion worth of Facebook stock during the IPO and “incurred losses protecting retail investors from the problems caused by Nasdaq,” the firm said in a letter on Tuesday to the Securities and Exchange Commission.